Capturing and cancelling charges

 of each cancelled line item and then submitting the payment cancel request.

-In Digital River coordinated fulfillments, the specific events you must process depend on whether you're using the distributed or orchestrated models.
+In Digital River coordinated fulfillments, the specific events you must process depend on whether you use the distributed or orchestrated models.

 with the quantity